Construction fraud victims describe experience with wanted fugitive: ‘finally they caught him’ - NewsBreak

 Kersey’s construction fraud charge in Powhatan stems from a complaint by a woman who alleges she paid Kersey $25,000 to install an inground pool which he never finished.Construction fraud suspect arrested in Virginia Beach

-The woman told 8news, he did reply to her inquiries but at one point was a no-show for two months.
+The woman told 8News, that he did reply to her inquiries, but at one point was a no-show for two months.
 She said he kept stalling and eventually skipped town in 2020.

 The woman said she reached out to the state who informed her that she should take her case to Powhatan County.